bcongdon/golf/logs/README.md

 ## Exploration Strategy

-The agent uses a piecewise epsilon decay strategy for exploration:
+The agent uses a piecewise linear epsilon decay strategy for exploration:

 1. **Warmup Phase**: For the first N episodes (controlled by `--epsilon-warmup`), epsilon remains at the starting value (typically 1.0) to encourage thorough exploration of the state space.
-2. **Decay Phase**: After the warmup period, epsilon decays according to either:
+2. **Decay Phase**: After the warmup period, epsilon decays linearly from the starting value to the end value over a specified number of episodes (controlled by `--epsilon-decay-episodes`).
-   - Exponential decay: `epsilon = epsilon * epsilon_decay` (for slow decay rates)
-   - Alternative formula: `epsilon = epsilon_end + (1.0 - epsilon_end) * exp(-decay_rate * (episode - warmup))` (for faster decay)

 This strategy ensures that the agent explores thoroughly in the early stages of training before gradually focusing on exploitation of learned strategies.
+The linear decay makes it easier to understand and control the exploration schedule compared to exponential decay rates.

+For example, with default settings:

+- Epsilon starts at 1.0
+- Remains at 1.0 for the first 5,000 episodes (warmup)
+- Then linearly decays to 0.01 over the next 10,000 episodes
+- Reaches minimum value of 0.01 after episode 15,000

 ## Using the Logs